 In June of 2022, the City signed an agreement with the Department of Environmental Protection for a State Revolving Fund financial assistance for the construction of a Water System expansion that includes a new third well for a total funding of \$6,072,651.
-Of that, the estimated amount of Principal Forgiveness is \$2,250,000 and the estimated principal amount of the Loan to be repaid by the City is \$3,824,151.
-This construction project began substantially in the 2023 fiscal year.
+Of that, the estimated amount of Principal Forgiveness is \$2,250,000 and the estimated principal amount of the Loan to be repaid by the City is \$3,822,651.
+This construction project began substantially in the 2023 fiscal year and was completed in the 2024 fiscal year.

 In September of 2021, the City signed an agreement with the Division of Emergency Management for American Rescue Plan Act-Coronavirus Local Fiscal Recovery Funds for funding of \$2,554,855.
 The City elected to use these funds for a Sewer Rerate construction project.
-The construction project using these funds began substantially in the 2023 fiscal year.
+The construction project using these funds began substantially in the 2023 fiscal year and was completed in the 2024 fiscal year.
+Late in the 2024 fiscal year the City obtained funds to upgrade the entire sewer system and plant operations.
+The construction of this project will begin in the 2025 fiscal year with the estimated project to come in around 30 million dollars.